track-asia/trackasia-native/README.md

-# Trackasia GL Native - Open-Source Trackasia GL Native
+# TrackAsia GL Native - Open-Source Trackasia GL Native

 SDK for iOS, Android and other platforms

-Trackasia GL Native is a community led fork derived from [mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native) prior to their switch to a non-OSS license.
+TrackAsia GL Native is a community led fork derived from [mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native) prior to their switch to a non-OSS license.
 The fork also includes Maps SDK for iOS and MacOS (forked from [mapbox-gl-native-ios](https://github.com/mapbox/mapbox-gl-native-ios)) and Android SDK (forked from [mapbox-gl-native-android](https://github.com/mapbox/mapbox-gl-native-android)).
 These platform-specific SDKs were merged under platform directory and they reference mapbox-gl-native directly, not as a submodule.

 Beside merging in platform specific SDKs, the following changes were made compared to original mapbox projects: